-Contingent consideration arrangements involving equity shares
+Contingent consideration arrangements settled in or indexed to equity shares

-If a contingent consideration arrangement involves the settlement of or is indexed to the equity shares of the acquirer, the acquirer should consider the guidance in ASC 480, ASC 815 and related guidance in order to determine its classification and measurement.
+If a contingent consideration arrangement settles through the issuance of, or is indexed to, the equity shares of the acquirer, the acquirer will generally be required to measure the contingent consideration arrangement at its acquisition date fair value pursuant to the guidance in ASC 480 and ASC 815.
+Entities will also need to carefully consider the guidance in ASC 480 and ASC 815 to determine its classification and subsequent measurement.
 This determination can be complex and often will require the exercise of professional judgment based on the particular facts and circumstances.